 INTENSIVE MODULE: BLOCK 1 - FEBRUARY 1 - 2; BLOCK 2 - MARCH 1 - 2, 2018

-This module on homiletics will explore the specific challenges and opportunities for effective preaching in the western post-Christian culture.
-This course will discuss how the post-Christian context impacts theology and the dynamics of communication.
-A central theme in course addresses how 'narrative intelligence' and the use of imagination in sermon construction and delivery impact the ability of preaching to bring about spiritual transformation for today's listener.
-The course answers questions like "How does imagination influence the delivery and reception of preaching?" and "How can imagination and story energize sermon development?" and "What is Pentecostal narrative-imaginative preaching?"
+This course on homiletics explores the specific challenges and opportunities for effective preaching in the western post-Christian culture.
+This course discusses how the post-Christian context impacts theology and the dynamics of communication.
+A central theme in the course addresses how 'narrative intelligence' and the use of imagination in sermon construction and delivery impact the ability of preaching to bring about spiritual transformation for today's listener.
+The course answers questions like, "How does imagination influence the delivery and reception of preaching?", "How can imagination and story energize sermon development?", and "What is Pentecostal narrative-imaginative preaching?"

-Various approaches to preaching will be explored.
-The module includes both theoretical and practical elements, which offers the prospect of an immediate return to one's preaching ministry.
+Various approaches to preaching are explored.
+The course includes both theoretical and practical elements, which offers the prospect of immediate application to one's preaching ministry.